psgrover2010/parry-blog/_drafts/christmas-market-in-vienna-top-4-at-its-best.md

 ##### **Christkindlmarkt at Rathausplatz:**

+A most famous in Austria with many wow factors.
+One of the touristic but I highly recommend it.

 **Where:**&nbsp; Rathausplatz, 1010 Vienna

 **From: Nov.
 16 – Dec.
 26, plus&nbsp;**Ice skating until Jan 6, 2019: daily 10:00 am - 10:00 pm.